M66B/FairEmail/docs/FAQ-zh-rCN.md

 * compose a new message to a favorite contact
 * setup accounts, identities, etc

 Shortcuts require Android 7.1 Nougat or later.
 The usage of shortcuts is explained [here](https://support.google.com/android/answer/2781850).
-The usage of shortcuts is explained [here](https://support.google.com/android/answer/2781850).

 <br />